The Feud (TV series): Production

 The six-part drama series is produced by Lonesome Pine Productions, in association with Banijay Rights and North East Screen.
-It is written and created by Aschlin Ditta and directed by Andy de Emmony with Lesley Douglas producing for Lonesome Pine Productions and Aschlin Ditta and Andy de Emmony executive producers.
+It is written and created by Aschlin Ditta, and directed by Andy de Emmony, with Lesley Douglas producing for Lonesome Pine Productions, and Aschlin Ditta and Andy de Emmony as executive producers.

 The cast includes Jill Halfpenny, Jamie-Lee O'Donnell, Amy Nuttall, Rupert Penry-Jones, Ray Fearon, Tessa Peake-Jones, James Fleet and Megan Trower.

 Filming took place in Newcastle and Jarrow in May 2024.
-Three houses in the same street of Benton, Tyne and Wear were used.
+Three houses in the same street of Benton, Tyne and Wear, were used.

 Broadcast

 The series was aired on Channel 5 on 14 April 2025.

 It was shown internationally also, being broadcast on Virgin Media One in the Republic of Ireland during July and August 2025.

 Reception

 Benji Wilson in The Daily Telegraph gave the series one star and criticised it for "unoriginality".
-He did praise the cast saying that "there are one or two reasons to stick with The Feud but they extend only to a strong cast (Jill Halfpenny, Rupert Penry Jones, Adam Macqueen, Louisa Harland, James Fleet) doing their damnedest with limited material; and some unintended comedy".
+He did praise the cast, saying that "there are one or two reasons to stick with The Feud but they extend only to a strong cast (Jill Halfpenny, Rupert Penry Jones, Adam [sic.]
+Macqueen, Louisa Harland, James Fleet) doing their damnedest with limited material; and some unintended comedy".

-Carol Midgely in The Times gave the series three stars and said that it "is so knowingly naff I am strangely hooked.
+Carol Midgely in The Times gave the series three stars, and said that it "is so knowingly naff I am strangely hooked.
 I wonder actually if it is subtly sending up the genre" and that "drama cleverly taps into a modern malaise and, despite its mundanity and often shonky dialogue, harnesses the sheer toxicity of neighbour disputes that in real life can escalate".